Towards quantum Mechanics on the curved cotangent bundle: Phenomenology

 For the hydrogen atom, where $M$ denotes the mass of the electron, this corresponds to a value $\delta E_{nlm}\sim 10^{-44}$ as had been reported before in the context of the GUP \cite{Bouaziz10,AntonacciOakes13,Brau99}.
 This result can be improved upon by applying it to more massive charged particles such as the $W^{\pm},$ yielding $\delta E_{nlm}\sim 10^{-35}.$

-Over all, the ensuing corrections \eqref{coulres} bear much resemblance to those appearing in the context of the harmonic oscillator \eqref{Ecorrharm}.
+Over all, the corrections to the bound-state energies of the hydrogenic atom \eqref{coulres} and the harmonic oscillator are similar \eqref{Ecorrharm}.
 For fixed $n$ and $l,$ there continues to be an invariance under the transformation

 which, considering the inverse scaling with the squared mass, again has a taste of T-duality.
 However, taking into account states of distinct $l$ and/ or $n,$ this symmetry is broken in general -- a hydrogenic atom could clearly be used as a means of discriminating between curvature in position and momentum space.
-In particular, the resulting changes induced by momentum space-curvature strongly decay towards higher values of $n$ and $l$ and vanish for $l=0.$ Clearly, it is the Hamiltonian that explicitly breaks Born reciprocity, thereby also breaking the T-duality-like invariance.
+This was to be expected because the underlying Hamiltonian explicitly breaks Born reciprocity, thereby also breaking the T-duality-like invariance.